 • Truth Hart, a follower of Father Divine in Philadelphia before she joined Peoples Temple in 1971, died of congestive heart failure in July 1974.
 While Hart, a black woman in her sixties, had had numerous health problems, several Temple antagonists have claimed that her death was accelerated on Jones’ orders.
 Truth Hart had become disenchanted with Jones’ teachings, especially his denigration of the Bible, and had threatened to leave.
 The Temple leader decided to use her as an example of what would happen to former members who left “Father’s protection,” and directed a Temple nurse to order a drug known to induce heart attacks.
 A few days before Hart’s death, according to these accounts, Jones predicted her demise.

 • John Head had been a patient receiving treatments for depression at a mental health hospital in Mendocino County where several Temple members worked.
 He also was the recent beneficiary of a $10,000 insurance settlement, but rather than investing the money in stocks, bonds or other money-making instruments, he took the advice of an unknown Temple member and purchased silver bullion.
-The same friend later urged him to leave the job he had at a masonite plant in Ukiah – the employer of numerous other Temple members – and to withdraw the silver to provide money for him to live on.
+The same friend later urged him to leave the job he had at a Masonite plant in Ukiah – the employer of numerous other Temple members – and to withdraw the silver to provide money for him to live on.
 Two days later, John Head joined the Temple himself and turned over the silver in return for life care.
 The relationship lasted three weeks before Head called his parents and told them of his unhappiness and his plans to leave.
 The following day – October 19, 1975 – he died following a fall from the roof of a three-story warehouse.
 Noting the young man’s history of depression, the county coroner ruled the death a suicide.

 • Bob Houston had been a youth counselor with Peoples Temple by day and a railroad worker at night, when he was found dead in a railway yard in San Francisco, apparently crushed by a train car, in the fall of 1976.
 Although the death was ruled an accident, a number of people believed there were too many unexplained factors surrounding the event, including the fact that the gloves he always wore for his safety while working were found neatly folded some distance from the body.
 The efforts of Bob’s father Sam Houston to involve his elected U.S. Representative – Leo J. Ryan – represented the first steps that led to the congressman’s trip to Guyana in November 1978.
 The official verdict of accidental death still stands.

 • Chris Lewis was an early Temple success story – he was a drug addict who went through a Temple rehabilitation program – and when he was tried later on murder and assault charges stemming from the Hithe shooting, the Temple devoted many of its resources to his defense.
 The relationship was an uneasy one, though: Lewis worked security for the church, but was rumored to provide some muscle when Jones needed it, threatening people who went against the Temple.
-When Lewis was murdered in the Bayview-Hunters Point district of San Francisco in late 1977, the police concluded that the crime was either drug-related or a vengeance killing, but without a suspect, nothing could be proven.
+When Lewis was murdered in the Bayview-Hunters Point district of San Francisco on December 10, 1977, the police concluded that the crime was either drug-related or a vengeance killing, but without a suspect, nothing could be proven.
 That didn’t stop either Jones from lauding Lewis as a martyr who had been killed by Temple enemies, or members of the Concerned Relatives from pointing out Lewis’ increasing liability to the Temple cause.

 • In February 1980, fifteen months after the Jonestown tragedy, former Temple members Deanna and Elmer Mertle – who defected from the church, changed their names to Al and Jeannie Mills, and founded the Human Freedom Center – were found murdered execution style in their Berkeley home.
 Their deaths raised the specter of Temple hit squads, even as the police turned their attention to the Mills’ son Eddie, who was in the house at the time.
 Although Eddie was briefly detained as part of a cold case investigation in 2005, he was soon released and no one has ever been charged in connection with the crime.